 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and would be willing to bet that you either knew these words before, or have been searching your memory for them!
-Now you know which country to thank!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and bets you knew some of these words already, even if you didn’t know which language they were from!

 Looking for more phrases, ways to use English everyday, or get the conversation started?
 Sign up for our newsletter or check out the website!